 They culturally shifted the source of joy from achieving player mastery to sharing a story-telling experience, and they mechanically enabled character mastery so that player mastery would no longer be needed to unfold that story.

 The “story” in classic D&D culture is the product of playing.
 It is the retelling of what happened.
-Like any sport or game, the mastery of the player determines whether that story is short and dull, or long and exciting.
-And that’s because the Dungeon Master is not a storyteller with an epic tale to tell, but a referee who describes the results of the players’ decisions and dice rolls, whether it’s a TPK or conquest for legendary wealth.
+Like any sport or game, the referee doesn’t know how the match will end.
+The mastery of the player determines whether that story is short and dull, or long and exciting.
+And that’s because the Dungeon Master is truly a referee, not a storyteller with an epic tale to tell.
+They adjudicate the results of the players’ decisions and dice rolls, whether that result turns out to be a level 1 TPK or an epic conquest for legendary wealth.

-In the best possible way, this is a roll playing game because the dice have real consequences, and the only “role” is treasure hunter.
+In the best possible way, this is a roll playing game because the dice have real consequences, and the only “role” for the players to assume is treasure hunter to progress their PC to the next adventure.
 The story is the result.

-Repositioning the story at the genesis of the D&D experience shifts the accountability: You don’t have to master the game to produce an epic adventure story, because the story was already produced without you.
+Repositioning the story at the genesis of the D&D experience shifts the accountability: Players don’t have to master the game to produce an epic adventure story, because the story was already produced without them.
 The Dungeon Master (or someone at Hasbro) authored a plot to be fun and exciting, and you just need show up to play your role in determining how the PCs triumph.

 This is a heavily loaded premise: Firstly, the players are expected make certain decisions to enable that plot.
 Secondly, the PCs are expected to survive long enough to experience the plot—and to triumph.
 And thirdly, since the game no longer requires player mastery, the characters must be mechanically competent on behalf of the players in order to enable their survival.